formyula/Password-Strength-Tester/README.md

 # Open-Source
 The source-code is completely open-source and free, so you and CTRL-C as much a you want!

-*Please attempt to give credit if you re-use the code* Credit to FORMULA if you re-use the code
+**Please attempt to give credit if you re-use the code** Credit would go to me FORMULA.